redstonerayyy/supersonic-algorithms/README.md

 # Supersonic Algorithms

 TL;DR:
-This repository shows with example, how to make your code faster with optimizations like JIT.
+This repository shows with examples how to make your code faster with optimizations like JIT.